datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    :height: 80px
    :alt: A general pipeline flow in Sesam depicting the three central parts of a Sesam integration, systems, pipes and datasets.
 The arrows symbolizes the direction of data flow.

-   *Figure 1.1.5A - A general pipeline flow in Sesam depicting the three central parts of a Sesam integration, systems, pipes and datasets.
+   *A general pipeline flow in Sesam depicting the three central parts of a Sesam integration, systems, pipes and datasets.
 The arrows symbolizes the direction of data flow.*

 |

+These are the fundamental parts which make up a Sesam integration pipeline:

+Systems:
-|  **Systems**: A system’s main feature is to import and export data
-   into and out of the Sesam portal.
+   A system’s main feature is to import and export data into and out of the Sesam portal.
 They are therefore found in the beginning and end of the pipeline flows and are often referred to as “source systems” or “target systems” respectively.
 A system could